apache/drill/_docs/install/installing-drill-in-embedded-mode/011-running-drill-on-docker.md

 parent: "Installing Drill in Embedded Mode"
 ---

+**Introduced in release:** 1.14

-Starting in Drill 1.14, you can run Drill in a [Docker container](https://www.docker.com/what-container#/package_software).
-Running Drill in a container is the simplest way to start using Drill; all you need is the Docker client installed on your machine.
-You simply run a Docker command, and your Docker client downloads the Drill Docker image from the [apache/drill](https://hub.docker.com/r/apache/drill) repository on [Docker Hub](https://docs.docker.com/docker-hub/) and brings up a container with Apache Drill running in embedded mode.
+You can run Drill in a [Docker container](https://www.docker.com/what-container#/package_software).
+Running Drill in a container gives a simple way to start using Drill; all you need is Docker installed on your machine.
+You simply run a Docker command, and your installation will download the Drill Docker image from the [apache/drill](https://hub.docker.com/r/apache/drill) repository on [Docker Hub](https://docs.docker.com/docker-hub/) and bring up a container with Apache Drill running in embedded mode.

 Currently, you can only run Drill in embedded mode in a Docker container.
 Embedded mode is when a single instance of Drill runs on a node or in a container.
-You do not have to perform any configuration tasks when Drill runs in embedded mode.
+You do not have to perform any configuration tasks to start using Drill to query local files in embedded mode.

-## Prerequisite
+## Prerequisites

-You must have the Docker client (version 18 or later) [installed on your machine](https://docs.docker.com/install/).
+You must have Docker version 18 or later [installed on your machine](https://docs.docker.com/install/).

 ## Running Drill in a Docker Container